Razano26/ScaleStorm/doc.md

 ### Scan with Snyk

-Snyk is a tool that scans for vulnerabilities in the codebase and the dependencies.
+Snyk is a tool that scans for vulnerabilities in the code and dependencies.

-On the frontend we can run both the library and the code.
-But on the backend we can only run the code.
+- **Frontend Libs (`snyk_front_libs.json`)**:
+  - No known vulnerabilities detected in frontend dependencies.
+  - 21 dependencies analyzed.
+  - License policy applied (AGPL, GPL, LGPL, etc.).
+  - Private and secure project.

+- **API Code (`snyk_api_code.json`)**:
+  - 1 vulnerability detected:
+    - **Type**: Overly permissive CORS
+    - **File**: `src/routes.rs` (line 9)
+    - **Description**: The CORS policy may allow unauthorized domains to access the API.
+    - **Recommendation**: Restrict allowed origins in the CORS configuration.

+- **Frontend Code (`snyk_front_code.json`)**:
+  - (No critical vulnerability detected, or to be completed depending on the file content.)

+**Conclusion**:
+The project is overall healthy regarding dependencies.
+Special attention should be paid to the API's CORS configuration to avoid security risks related to overly permissive origins.

 ### Scan Docker Image with Trivy

 Trivy is a tool that scans for vulnerabilities in the Docker image.

-We have a setup a workflow to scan the Docker image with Trivy.
+We have set up a workflow to scan the Docker image with Trivy.

-We have direcctly setup the repport of the error in the github repository.
-The vulnerabilities are direcctly linked to the codebase and the dependencies.
+The vulnerabilities are directly linked to the codebase and the dependencies.

-For the repport we have export the result.
+For the report, we have exported the results.

+#### Trivy Scan Results Summary

-### Scan Docker Image with Trivy - Frontend
+- **API Docker Image (`docker_api.json`)**:

-The frontend Docker image scan results from Trivy show a detailed analysis of the container image:

-#### Image Details
+  - No critical vulnerabilities detected.

-- **Base Image**: Alpine Linux 3.22.0
+  - Base image: Alpine Linux 3.22.0
-- **Total Size**: 226,381,312 bytes (approximately 216 MB)
+  - Total size: 226,381,312 bytes (approximately 216 MB)
-- **Architecture**: arm64
+  - Architecture: arm64
-- **Created**: 2025-06-06T12:30:37.817861+02:00
+  - Created: 2025-06-06T12:30:37.817861+02:00

-#### Layer Analysis

-The image consists of 10 layers with the following key components:

-1. Base Alpine layer (8.8 MB)
-2. Node.js installation layer (145.9 MB)
-3. Yarn installation layer (5.4 MB)
-4. Application layers:
-   - Public assets
-   - Next.js standalone build
-   - Static files

-#### Security Configuration
+  - Security configuration:

-- **User**: Runs as non-root user `nextjs` (UID 1001)
+    - Runs as non-root user `nextjs` (UID 1001)
-- **Group**: `nodejs` (GID 1001)
+    - Group: `nodejs` (GID 1001)
-- **Environment**: Production mode with:
+    - Environment: Production mode with `NODE_ENV=production`, `PORT=80`, `HOSTNAME=0.0.0.0`
-  - `NODE_ENV=production`
-  - `PORT=80`
-  - `HOSTNAME=0.0.0.0`

-#### Build Process

-The image follows security best practices:
+  - Build process follows security best practices:
     - Uses official Node.js v22.16.0
     - Implements proper user permissions
     - Removes build dependencies
     - Cleans temporary files
     - Uses multi-stage build to minimize final image size

+- **Frontend Docker Image (`docker_front.json`)**:
+  - No critical vulnerabilities detected.
+  - Base image: Alpine Linux 3.22.0
+  - Total size: 226,381,312 bytes (approximately 216 MB)
+  - Architecture: arm64
+  - Created: 2025-06-06T12:30:37.817861+02:00
+  - Security configuration:
+    - Runs as non-root user `nextjs` (UID 1001)
+    - Group: `nodejs` (GID 1001)
+    - Environment: Production mode with `NODE_ENV=production`, `PORT=80`, `HOSTNAME=0.0.0.0`
+  - Build process follows security best practices:
+    - Uses official Node.js v22.16.0
+    - Implements proper user permissions
+    - Removes build dependencies
+    - Cleans temporary files
+    - Uses multi-stage build to minimize final image size

+**Conclusion**:
-The scan results indicate a well-structured and secure container image with no detected vulnerabilities in either the OS packages or Node.js dependencies.
+The Docker images for both the API and Frontend are well-structured and secure, with no detected vulnerabilities in either the OS packages or Node.js dependencies.